How to Upgrade Collaborative Marketing to Amplify Impact

 Remember when working remotely meant feeling out of the loop?
 Those days are gone, thanks to digital communication tools that allow asynchronous work.

 These platforms experienced something of an awakening during the pandemic years (when remote working became a necessity), culminating in greater market penetration and the development of new functionalities.
-Think of features like screen-sharing, video conferencing, and scheduling meetings with a single click.
+Think of features like screen-sharing, video conferencing, scheduling meetings and meeting recordings with a single click.

 These days, 25% of US companies offer their staff the opportunity to work entirely from home or as part of a hybrid model.
 This means that most companies already know how to use and implement these tools, and there’s no reason why they shouldn’t be extended to collaborative campaigns.